INTEGRATIVE KUNDALINI YOGA

 Subscribe to participate in our raffle to win a free Workshop or Class experience.

 In 1968 Yogi Bhajan ® introduces Kundalini Yoga in the United States, where he became known for his mastery in yoga, for introducing his kundalini yoga in the West and for inspiring others to follow the path of Guru Nanak (1469-1539, founder of Sikhism) in a "special version for the Age of Aquarius" (not recognize by Sikhism).
-Integrated Kundalini Yoga derives from this teachings.
+Integrated Kundalini Yoga derives from these teachings.

-It is an authentic yoga and meditation system that promotes health, happiness and energy (spiritual) awareness.
+It is an authentic yoga and meditation system that promotes health, happiness, and energy (spiritual) awareness.
 It is a science that combines postures (asanas), movement, sound (mantra), breathing (pranayama) and meditation (dhyana) to obtain a powerful evolution.
 It is designed to provide a high consciousness experience through the management of Kundalini energy.
 Kundalini Shakti is the innate intelligence of embodied Consciousness.

-Integrative Kundalini Yoga is a physical and meditative discipline, comprising a set of simple techniques that uses the physical body, the senses and the intuition to create a communication between body, emotions, mind, and spirit (energy).
-Integrative Kundalini yoga focuses on the body's potential for maturation, giving special consideration to the role of the Spinal Column, Autonomic Nervous System and the Endocrine System.
+Integrative Kundalini Yoga is a physical and meditative discipline, comprising a set of simple techniques that uses the physical body, the senses, and the intuition to create a communication between body, emotions, mind, and spirit (energy).
+Integrative Kundalini yoga focuses on the body's potential for maturation, giving special consideration to the role of the Spinal Column, Autonomic Nervous System, and the Endocrine System.

 If your actions find outward expression, involving body, mind, and the physical dimensions of energy, that is karma.
 But if you turn inward and perform an action beyond all dimensions of physicality, that is kriya.
 Karma is the process of binding you.
 Kriya is the process of liberating you.